Claude 2: Anthropic’s Alternative to GPT-4

 Access and Integration

-Claude 2 is available via:
+Claude 2 is available through four channels:

-- Anthropic API (programmatic access, similar to OpenAI).
+- Anthropic API — programmatic access similar to OpenAI.

 - Amazon Bedrock — Claude 2 available as a model on AWS.